 The lake also offers mesmerising views of sunrise and sunset.
 One of the offbeat activities here is fish watching in the lake.

-You can just sit on one of the stairs besides the lake and watch all the lovely looking fishes swimming and jumping in the lake.
+You can just sit on one of the stairs beside the lake and watch all the lovely looking fishes swimming and jumping in the lake.

 Timings: 6 am to 6 pm on all days.